How local and regional authorities are encouraging the use of organic dairy products in catering services

 The dairy sector highly mobilised

 The Cniel is also committed to promoting organic dairy products alongside regional authorities, which is precisely the objective of the “Prenez en main la bio” campaign ( “Take charge of organic” in English), co-funded by the EU and orchestrated in partnership with Interfel, the French interprofessional body for fresh fruit and vegetables.
 The communications campaign is supported by a dedicated website, in addition to various promotional tools, communications materials and forums set up to raise awareness among stakeholders of the features and values of organic farming and to support the development and supply of organic in collective catering.
+Essential to environmental transformation and food sovereignty in France, for organic agriculture to continue to develop, supply and demand must evolve together.
+Patricia Maussion underlines the point: “An additional challenge for the dairy sector is its attractiveness for the next generation.
+We need young producers to take up the mantel for organic dairy production to continue.”
+The important awareness-raising campaign targeting consumers and stakeholders within the catering sector must therefore continue, reinforced by communities and interprofessional bodies.

 To address the slump in demand for organic dairy products and fresh fruit and vegetables, the Cniel and Interfel are committed, alongside regional authorities, to meeting the objectives set out by the EGalim Law.
 The EU promotional programme ‘Prenez en main la bio” (Take Charge of Organic) was also launched with the same aim, supported notably by a dedicated website, a range of communications tools, and a series of talking forums to support stakeholders.